2021–22 DFB-Pokal: Semi-finals

 The draw for the semi-finals was held on 6 March 2022, with Laura Nolte drawing the matches.
 The two matches will take place from 19 to 20 April 2022.

 Final

 The final took place on 21 May 2022 at the Olympiastadion in Berlin.

 Top goalscorers

-The following are the top scorers of the DFB-Pokal, sorted first by number of goals, and then alphabetically if necessary.
+The following were the top scorers of the DFB-Pokal, sorted first by number of goals, and then alphabetically if necessary.
 Goals scored in penalty shoot-outs are not included.